 Sometimes we like to take the scenic route to our destination, and sometimes we want the most direct route possible.
 It’s important to know the difference.

-When your student begins her college career, the hope is that she will graduate in four years.
+When your student begins their college career, the hope is that they will graduate in four years.
 Colleges are increasingly recognizing that students need important information in order to know and understand their path to graduation.
 Degree maps are one way to help students track their path and their progress toward that final diploma.

 What is a degree map?

-Degree maps are generally constructed assuming minimal or no remedial courses at entry.
+Degree maps are generally constructed assuming minimal or no remedial courses at the beginning of college.
 Some may need to be customized to account for significant remedial needs, AP credit, dual enrollment credit, or transfer credit.
 Some degree maps begin by indicating simply an interest area if the student has not yet declared a major.
 By identifying an interest area, students can begin taking courses that may help lead to the choice of a major.

 Degree maps should always include an expected date of graduation – usually in four years for a bachelor’s degree.
 If circumstances change dramatically for any reason, a new map with a new graduation date would be created.
 A student who fails many courses might have a later target graduation date while another student who takes significant summer credits might have an earlier date.
 Degree maps may provide the most effective and/or efficient sequence of courses, but it may not be the only sequence.

 A degree map is not a contract.
 It provides a guided pathway toward completing an “on time” degree.
-A degree map should help a student visualize her path and plan her courses each semester.
+A degree map should help a student visualize their path and plan their courses each semester.

 Why bother with degree maps?